elmahio/documentation/docs/create-deployments-from-github-actions.md

+---
+title: Create deployments from GitHub Actions
+description: GitHub Actions is a great platform for releasing software too.
+Learn how to notify elmah.io when you deploy a new version of your project.
+---

 # Create deployments from GitHub Actions

 GitHub Actions is a great platform for building and releasing software.
 To notify elmah.io when you deploy a new version of your project, you will need an additional step in your build definition.
 Before you do that, start by creating new secrets: